macdonst/push-workshop/module6.md

      4. Run `node apnsServer.js`

    This should produce the following push notifications.
-On Android you may have to swipe down on the notification to reveal the buttons while on iOS you'll need to swipe left on the notification to reveal the buttons.
+On Android you may have to swipe down on the notification to reveal the buttons while on iOS you'll need to swipe down or swipe left on the notification to reveal the buttons depending on where you are viewing the notification.

    <img class="screenshot" src="images/push6.png"/>
    <img class="screenshot" src="images/push6-ios.png"/>

-4. Finally click on the 'Accept' button of the push and your app will be launched and you should see the 'Accept' alert dialog.
+5. Finally click on the 'Accept' button of the push and your app will be launched and you should see the 'Accept' alert dialog.

    <img class="screenshot" src="images/push7.png"/>
    <img class="screenshot" src="images/push7-ios.png"/>